vishvAsa/notes/history/homo/sapiens/Aryan/kentum/mediterranian/articles/julian_by_vidal/1_Youth/VI.md

 "All men are evil.
 I found that out early.
 They are born in sin, live in sin, die in sin.
 Only God can save us.
 I pray that he will save me."
 Gallus made the sign of a cross on his bare chest.

 "But it is a fine thing in an evil world to be Caesar.
 From here? he indicated a height, "you can see them all.
 You can see them at their games.
 But they can't see you.
 Sometimes at night, I walk the streets in disguise.
 I listen to them.
 I watch them, knowing I can do anything to them I want and no one can touch me.
 If I want to rape a woman or kill a man in an alley, I can.
 Sometimes I do."
 He frowned.
 "But it is evil.
 I know it.
 I try not to.
 Yet I feel that when I do these things there is something higher which acts *through* me.
 I am a child of God.
 Unworthy as I am, he created me and to him I shall return.
 What I am, he wanted me to be.
-That is why I am good."
+That is why I am good."+++(4)+++

 I must say I was stunned by this particular self-estimate.
 But my face showed only respectful interest.